Ume06/Odin/README.md

 # Odin
-Repository for learning web development via the Odin Project
+Repository for learning web development via the Odin Project!